Open Records Request

 If you’re looking for records (not including your transcript), there are steps you have to take to get certain documents, and KCTCS General Counsel Pam Duncan can help.
 Her office is responsible for receiving the requests and reviewing records to provide an answer to each inquiry.

-Effective June 29, 2021, the Kentucky General Assembly revised Kentucky open records law so that eligibility to file an open records request is as follows:
+Effective June 29, 2021, the Kentucky General Assembly revised Kentucky open records law.
+Requestors must meet the following residency requirements to be eligible to file an open records request:

 Any resident of the Commonwealth shall have the right to inspect public records.
 (KRS 61.872(2)(a))